Last Updated on January 10, 2026 by Martina McKeough

 This pack of 12 Ankle Grip Trampoline Socks is perfect for children who love to bounce all day on their trampolines.
 The socks come in a great range of colors, have brilliant grip and are made from cotton and spandex so they are likely to stand considerable wear and tear.

-Can you Use a Trampoline Barefoot?
+Can You Use a Trampoline Barefoot?

 Many home trampolines are set up in the garden and are left outside for the entire year.
 That means that garden debris such as small stones, leaves and twigs can end up on the jumping mat.
-If those items are not cleaned up properly before the trampoline is used they can hurt your feet.
+If those items are not cleaned up properly before the trampoline is used they can hurt your bare feet.

 If you are heading to a park make sure you bring some trampoline socks with you otherwise you might be forced to pay for an expensive version at the park itself.